A 12-Step Plan for Aging Gracefully

-Are you still wearing the same hair style that you wore when you were 30 years old?
+Are you still wearing the same hairstyle that you wore when you were 30 years old?
 Maybe now is a good time to change it.
 You'll feel like a new woman.
 To color or not to color; that's a choice you need to make.
 If you do choose to color your hair, make sure you do the touch-up when needed.
-Gray roots are not attractive, and there are products to use between colorings.
-I went natural when I got tired of trying to keep the gray roots covered.
+Gray roots are not attractive, and there are many products to use between colorings.
+I chose to go natural when I got tired of keeping the gray roots covered.

-Makeup: This may come as a surprise, but some make-up is necessary for the older lady.
-A little lipstick and a touch of rouge will make you look alive and vibrant.
+This may come as a surprise, but some makeup is necessary for the older lady.
+A little lipstick and a touch of rouge will make you look lively and vibrant.
 As young girls, we may have been able to get by on our natural beauty; but with age, nature needs a little help.

-Men: Shave.
+Shave.
 Only young guys look good with a day-or-two-old shadow.
 Older guys look distinguished clean-shaven, and they look scuzzy with whiskers.
-Of course that's just my opinion, so if your wife or friend thinks you look grand when you haven't shaved, go ahead and enjoy.
+Of course, that's just my opinion, so if your wife or friend thinks you look grand when you haven't shaved, go ahead and enjoy.

 Plan of Action

 As I am getting older, I'm becoming more aware and concerned about how I'm going to do my own "graceful aging."
 There is nothing graceful about complaining and expressing discontent about anything and everything.
 As a younger person, I used to admire the elderly folks who kept busy and were upbeat—and I promised myself that when I became older, I would pattern my advancing years after those folks.